spine-examples/todo-list/GETTING-STARTED.md

 The aggregate and procman types are defined in the `todolist/model.proto` file and the projection types are defined in the `todolist/q/projections.proto`, since they only belong to the query side.

-Commands, events and rejections belong to the command side.
+Commands, events, and rejections belong to the command side.
 Thus they are defined in `todolist/c/` package.

 Note that the entity identifier types are defined in a separate file `todolist/identifiers.proto`.